 How to perform: The kettlebell front rack lunge can be done using one or two kettlebells.

-Hold the kettlebell at chest height, resting it on the side over your forearm.
 Don’t let the kettlebell overextend your wrist, as to avoid injury – keep the wrist straight and locked out.

 Brace your core and step forward, keeping your torso straight.